Linuxander/ntfy_aws_deployment_iac/README.md

 1. Deploy by running `terraform init` and then `terraform apply` commands.
 Copy the IP address from the final output.
 1. Configure the NTFY app on your phone using the copied IP address.
 1. Run any command in your terminal with additional NTFY commands appended to it.
-1. You'll then receive success and failure notifications on your phone and smart watch.
+1. You'll then receive success and failure notifications on your phone and smart watch when the commands complete.

 # Steps